 - Can my emotional support animal board airplanes?

-- Can my emotional support animal stay in a hotel or AirBNB?
+- Can my emotional support animal stay in a hotel or Airbnb?

 - Can my emotional support animal come inside a restaurant or store?